Showing posts with label White. Show all posts

 Mary Pickford poses at a mirror while she... well, a maid... brushes her hair.
 The White NY studio mark is seemingly hand-signed in ink on recto.
 Studio stamp on verso.
 Photo by White, NY (White Studio.)
 1916.
 Perhaps an Artcraft issued publicity still as it came with a batch from NZ.

 Mary Pickford poses with a mirror from the same session as that above.
-Hand-signed in ink (uh, though it's very unlikely to be signed by Mary.)
+Hand-signed in ink, though clearly not signed by Mary.
 Photo by White, NY (White Studio.)
 1916.
 Part of NZ Photo Album.

 Mary Pickford photo by White, NY (White Studio.)
 1913.
 Part of NZ Photo Album.